ericdahl/tf-splunk-fargate-efs/README.md

 # tf_splunk_fargate_efs

-Demo app of Splunk running on AWS ECS Fargate with EFS for storage
+Demo app of Splunk running on AWS ECS Fargate with EFS for storage.
+It shows:

-Note: Using EFS for this is not generally a good idea for performance.
-This is just a prototype/experiment.
-Why EFS for a demo? partly to learn and partly because Fargate's 20 GB container limit was a problem for Splunk index data
+- Fargate usage on ECS
+- Fargate EFS integration
+- ECS Exec to log in to containers
+- ALB integration
+- Graviton Fargate usage

 This uses a custom docker image which builds on top of the official Splunk image only to pre-set up some indexes and HEC keys